vfcosta/angular-theme/README.md

 ## Change skin

-- Create a any scss file into: `app/layout/skins/`
+- Create an any scss file into: `app/layout/skins/`
   > **Suggestion:** Create a `sass` file partial.
 Something like: **`_mycustom.scss`**.

 - Extend your skin css class from `%skin-base` scss placeholder selector.
 Something like this:
   > **Suggestion:** Use the prefix **`skin-`** to the css class